rosenyoung/rosenyoung/README.md

 ### Hi there 👋

-I am a Master of Commerce and future PhD in Finance Student at Monash University.
+I am a PhD in Finance Student at Monash University.
 My research interests include topics about mutual funds, asset pricing, and corporate governance.
 I am now working on a topic about how target date funds influence CEO incentives.

 I would like to share my codes once I finish each of my research projects.